-Early action based on a warning means taking steps to protect people before a disaster strikes.
+Early action based on warning means taking steps to protect people before a disaster strikes.
 It is critical for saving lives and livelihoods and helps prevent or reduce the potential impact of a disaster.
-The underlying rationale for early warning early action (EWEA), is that pre-emptive, rather than responsive actions, are generally more effective at reducing the impacts of disasters, while also being more cost-efficient.

-Early warning early action (EWEA) starts with legal frameworks which can detail what actions will be taken, when they happen, and who is responsible for them.
+The rationale for EWEA, is that pre-emptive, rather than responsive actions, are generally more effective at reducing the impacts of disasters, while also being more cost-efficient.
+EWEA starts with legal frameworks which can detail what actions will be taken, when they happen, and who is responsible for them.

 Legal frameworks enable governments to allocate resources for EWEA measures, such as establishing early warnings systems, planning for anticipatory action, and ensuring emergency response funds are available.
-Legal frameworks can also streamline decision-making processes during critical periods, and are key for ensuring community engagement as well as the protection and inclusion of marginalised and at-risk groups in EWEA processes.
+Legal frameworks can streamline decision-making processes during critical periods, and are key for ensuring community engagement as well as the protection and inclusion of marginalised and at-risk groups in EWEA processes.